AmelieRolland/weather-app/README.md

 ## What I will do next

 I would love to add some more features, changing decor when day or night for exemple, it could be really fun.
+Plus definitely I will work on the optimization of all the functions and methods with maybe some librairies I will find!